88-degrees/Book-of-Changes/appendix01s2.md

 1. (We find) the weak (line), as it finds the opportunity, ascending upwards.

-2. We have (the attribute) of flexibility and that of obedience; we have the strong line (below) and its proper correlate above: -- these things indicate that there will be 'great progress and success.'
+2. We have (the attribute) of flexibility and that of obedience; we have the strong line (below) and its proper correlate above: -- these things indicate that there will be `great progress and success`.

 <a id="p-252"/>

-3. 'Seeking (by the qualities implied in [**Shēng ䷭**](e58d87sheng.md)) to meet with the great man, its subject need have no anxiety:'--there will be ground for congratulation.

-'Advance to the south will be fortunate:' -- his aim will be carried out.
+3. 'Seeking (by the qualities implied in [**䷭ Shēng**](e58d87sheng.md)) to meet with the great man, its subject need have no anxiety:' -- there will be ground for congratulation. '*Advance to the south will be fortunate*:' -- his aim will be carried out.

 <a id="fr_171"/>[XLVII](#fn_171).

-1. In [**Kùn ䷮**](e59bb0kun.md) (we see) the strong (lines) covered and obscured (by the weak).
+1. In [**䷮ Kùn**](e59bb0kun.md) (we see) the strong (lines) covered and obscured (by the weak).

 2. We have in it (the attribute of) perilousness going on to that of satisfaction.
-Who is it but the superior man that, though straitened, still does not fail in making progress to his proper end?

-'For the firm and correct, the (really) great man, there will be good fortune:' -- this is shown by the central positions of the strong (lines).

-'If he make speeches, his words cannot be made good:' -- to be fond of arguing or pleading is the way to be reduced to extremity.
+Who is it but the superior man that, though straitened, still does not fail in making progress to his proper end? *For the firm and correct, the (really) great man, there will be good fortune*:' -- this is shown by the central positions of the strong (lines). '*If he make speeches, his words cannot be made good*:' -- to be fond of arguing or pleading is the way to be reduced to extremity.

 <a id="p-253"/>